Max-Pare/ssh-manager-gui/README.md

-## DISCLAIMER
+## SLOP WARNING
-This application was 99% vibe coded.
+This application was vibe coded with Claude (Sonnet, high reasoning).
+I wouldn't trust this to be secure or stable in any way, use at your own risk.

 # SSH Device Manager